The Last Spritz

 InitioEDP

-Rose absolute, cashmeran, ambergris.
+Rose absolute, jasmine, Madagascar vanilla.
 The rose with bass.

 Atomic Rose

 Atomic Rose does the same brand-tilt that Initio does well: takes a familiar note and weaponizes it.
-Here it's rose absolute amplified by cashmeran and ambergris into something genuinely heady — projection that pushes through cold air, longevity that survives a full evening with sprays to spare.
+Here it's Bulgarian and Turkish rose amplified by Egyptian jasmine, with Madagascar vanilla and amber anchoring the base — something genuinely heady, projection that pushes through cold air, longevity that survives a full evening with sprays to spare.
 This isn't a powdery rose.
 It's a rose with bass.

 Best Approachable Luxury